- Start With Where to Stay in Cooperstown

 What’s the weather in Cooperstown?

 It’s upstate New York.
-Count on temperatures in the high 70s to maybe low 90s during the summer.
-If you’re in the woods it will be muggy and there will be mosquitos and ticks.
+Count on summer temperatures in the high 70s at night to maybe low 90s during the day.
+If you’re going to be in the woods it will be muggy and there will be mosquitos and ticks.
 Wear socks and proper hiking shoes or sneakers.
+Bring bug repellent.

-The nights can turn cooler at the end of August, so pack a light fleece and long pants.
+The nights can turn cooler as early as the the end of August, so pack a light fleece and long pants.

-Winter and spring are unpredictable.
-They can be warm and sunny all season long, or winter can arrive in late October and stay through April.
+Spring and fall are unpredictable. they can be sunny and warm.
+Or winter can arrive in October and stay through April.
 In the middle of winter be prepared for snow and low temperatures no matter what the forecast says.

 Pin it for later!